Elder abuse: Niece faces 10 years behind bars for neglect of dementia patient

 Warning: Graphic content

-An 89-year-old woman with severe dementia was abused by her family before being eventually discovered in a horrific state - glued to a couch and with an ulcer down to the bone.
+An 89-year-old woman with severe dementia was abused by her family before being eventually discovered in a horrific state - fused to a couch and with an ulcer down to the bone.

 She was supposed to be cared for by her 42-year-old niece and the niece's husband.